 This new version of the Individual Investigator Research Award for Prevention and Early Detection invites clinical and population-based projects designed to develop effective prevention, early detection, or behavioral interventions to reduce cancer risk, mortality, and morbidity among Texans.
-Examples of projects responsive to this RFA include those planning clinical or population-based projects:
+Examples of projects responsive to this RFA include those planning clinical or population-based projects that will do the following:

-(1) To identify risk factors for cancers affecting Texans including social, environmental, and behavioral factors, genetic markers, and health disparities.

-(2) To validate biomarkers, genomic technologies, or imaging methods in Texas populations at high risk for cancer that will lead to detection of cancers at an early stage.(3) To develop and validate innovative interventions for the prevention or early detection of cancers with particular emphasis on Texans at highest risk for cancer.
+- (1) Identify risk factors for cancers affecting Texans including social, environmental, and behavioral factors, genetic markers, and health disparities. - (2) Validate biomarkers, genomic technologies, or imaging methods in Texas populations at high risk for cancer that will lead to detection of cancers at an early stage.

-(4) To increase implementation and/or dissemination of evidence-based interventions for the prevention and/or early detection of cancers among all Texans as well as Texas populations at high risk for cancer.

-(5) To conduct health services research in Texas populations at highest risk for cancer to identify the most effective ways to address the disparities (eg, through systems change, outreach, access) and delivery of early detection and preventive care.
+- (3) Develop and validate innovative interventions for the prevention or early detection of cancers with particular emphasis on Texans at highest risk for cancer. - (4) Increase implementation and/or dissemination of evidence-based interventions for the prevention and/or early detection of cancers among all Texans as well as Texas populations at high risk for cancer. - (5) Conduct health services research in Texas populations at highest risk for cancer to identify the most effective ways to address the disparities (eg, through systems change, outreach, access) and delivery of early detection and preventive care.

 Basic research using laboratory and/or animal models designed to identify underlying mechanisms causing cancer is not responsive to this RFA and should be directed to other CPRIT mechanisms supporting basic discovery research.
+Please contact research@cprit.texas.gov before initiating an application should you have questions regarding this statement of no responsiveness.

 Basic and clinical research to discover or to evaluate chemoprevention strategies is not responsive to this RFA and should be directed to other CPRIT mechanisms supporting basic discovery research or clinical translational research.
+Please contact research@cprit.texas.gov before initiating an application should you have questions regarding this statement of no responsiveness.

-Applicants may request up to \$400,000 per year in CPRIT funds over 5 years.
+Applicants may request up to \$300,000 per year in CPRIT funds over 4 years.